-This is a collection of poems - old and new - that have been written about eagles.
+POEMS ABOUT EAGLES This document contains poems and reflections - old and new - about eagles.
 Some you may recognize because they are included in anthologies.
 Others are from "Kindred Spirits" whose musings about eagles lead them to put pen to paper.
 Some have been sent to us to share, and we are happy to do so here.

-If you have a poem you'd like to share about eagles, please email webmaster@eagles.org.
+Washington DC Nest - Food Delivery! ©2017 American Eagle Foundation If you have a poem you'd like to share about eagles, please email webmaster@eagles.org.

 The Dalliance of Eagles

 by Walt Whitman

 Skirting the river road, (my forenoon walk, my rest,) Skyward in air a sudden muffled sound, the dalliance of the eagles, The rushing amorous contact high in space together, The clinching interlocking claws, a living, fierce, gyrating wheel, Four beating wings, two beaks, a swirling mass tight grappling, In tumbling turning clustering loops, straight downward falling, Till o'er the river pois'd, the twain yet one, a moment's lull, A motionless still balance in the air, then parting, talons loosing, Upward again on slow-firm pinions slanting, their separate diverse flight, She hers, he his, pursuing.

-The Eagle
+Isaiah 40:31 {KJV}

+But they that wait upon the LORD shall renew their strength; they shall mount up with wings as eagles; they shall run, and not be weary; and they shall walk, and not faint.

-by Edwin Curran
+The Eagle by Edwin Curran

-The dome of heaven is thy house

-Bird of the mighty wing,

-The silver stars are as thy boughs

-Around thee circling.

-Thy perch is on the eaves of heaven

-Thy white throne all the skies

-Thou art like lightning driven

-Flashing over paradise!
+The dome of heaven is thy house Bird of the mighty wing, The silver stars are as thy boughs Around thee circling.
+Thy perch is on the eaves of heaven Thy white throne all the skies Thou art like lightning driven Flashing over paradise!

+Photo by Woodrow Dawson: Used by permission.